4Anuj4koli4/Safe-Block-AI/README.md

 ```

 ## 📜 License
-Internal Development - Built with 💜 by Antigravity.
+Internal Development - Built with 💜